ckeith26/video-outlier-optimization/README.md

 ## Model Modification

 ### Training Parameters
-- train_test_size: The proportion of the dataset to include in the test split (e.g., 0.068652517 which equals 120k total samples).
+- train_test_size: Number of training samples to use (e.g., 100k).
 - train_test_split: The proportion of the dataset to include in the train split (e.g., 0.8).
-- epochs: The number of epochs to train the model (e.g., 15).
+- epochs: for training all models (e.g., 15).

 ### Data Parameters
 - load_more_data: if True, the code will load a new dataset with the specified train_size.